U.N. body rejects debate on China's treatment of Uyghur Muslims in blow to West | Law-Order

 Rights groups accuse Beijing of abuses against Uyghurs, a mainly Muslim ethnic minority that numbers around 10 million in the western region of Xinjiang, including the mass use of forced labour in internment camps.
 The United States has accused China of genocide.
 Beijing vigorously denies any abuses.
 'ENORMOUS PRESSURE'

-The motion is the first time that the rights record of China, a powerful permanent Security Council member, has been on the agenda of the council.
-The item has stoked divisions and a diplomat said states were under "enormous pressure" from Beijing to back it.
+The motion is the first time that the rights record of China, a powerful permanent Security Council member, has been on the council's agenda.
+The item has stoked divisions and a diplomat said states were under "enormous pressure" from Beijing to back China.
 Countries like Britain, the United States and Germany, vowed to continue to work towards accountability despite Thursday's outcome.

 But activists said the defeat of such a limited motion, which stopped short of seeking an investigation, would make it difficult to put it back on the agenda.
-Universal Rights Group's Marc Limon said it was a "terrible miscalculation."
+Universal Rights Group's Marc Limon said it was a "serious miscalculation", citing the timing which coincides with a Western-led motion for action on Russia.

 "It's a serious blow for the credibility of the council and a clear victory for China," he said.
-"Many developing countries will see it as adjustment away from western predominance in the U.N. human rights system."
-The event raised political dilemmas for many poor countries in the 47-member council who are loath to publicly defy China for fear of jeapordising Chinese investment.
+"Many developing countries will see it as an adjustment away from Western predominance in the U.N. human rights system."
+The event raised political dilemmas for many poor countries in the 47-member council who are loath to publicly defy China for fear of jeapordising investment.

 Others probably wanted to avoid future scrutiny themselves.